 Mansfield University - The delta chapter of Delphic was formed in 1898 at the Normal School in Mansfield, PA.
 The delta chapter is the first to be established outside of New York State.
 In 1914 the principal of the normal school disband the fraternity.
 He felt Greek letter societies were elitist and wanted to create a sense of equality on campus.
 The last official pledge class of the delta chapter of Delphic was initiated in 1915.

 SUNY Cortland - The epsilon chapter of Delphic was formed in 1899 in Cortland, NY.
 The chapter originated as the Young Men's Debating Club (YMDC,) which was formed at the Cortland Academy in 1847.
 The YMDC boasted of being one of the oldest debating clubs in the United States.
-The Delphic Fraternity founded the school newspaper, The Normal News, in 1878, making it the first newspaper of the institution.
+The Delphic Fraternity founded the school newspaper, The Normal News, in 1878.
 The Delphic chapter at Cortland became inactive in 1917 because of the First World War.

 SUNY New Paltz - The merger of two local fraternities at the New Paltz Normal School formed the zeta chapter of Delphic in 1899.
 Alpha Pi Nu, founded in 1889 as the first men's fraternity at New Paltz, joined forces with Kappa Delta Alpha, formed in 1896, to become the zeta chapter of The Delphic Fraternity.
 For a few years in the early 1950s it affiliated itself with the national organization of Sigma Tau Gamma.
 A state law later banded all fraternities from having national affiliations.
 The New Paltz chapter became local again and briefly was a member of a confederation of local Sig Tau chapters.
 The Delphic chapter at SUNY New Paltz was active until 1972 when interest in Greek life faded because of the Civil Rights Movement and the Vietnam Conflict.
 The Zeta chapter was re-established as Delphic of Gamma Sigma Tau Fraternity in 1987, officially forming the first multicultural fraternity on the east coast.
 In 2004 the undergraduate chapter became inactive, however it still operates periodically as an alumni chapter hosting several alumni events per year.